At a glance…

 The program orientation begins on the first and third Monday of each month, and volunteers need to arrive in Naples on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at Naples International Airport (NAP).
+British travellers do not require a visa to enter Italy.
 Your airport pick-up is included in your Program Fee if you arrive between 9.00am and 7.00pm on Sunday.

 When you arrive, you will be greeted at the airport by the local team’s driver and transported to the volunteer accommodation in Naples, where you will be met by a member of the local team.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.